isomerpages/ura-mbsc2020/_FAQ/3-planning-your-visit.md

 #### 2. How can I keep updated about the crowd situation?

-You can follow the Marina Bay Singapore Facebook Account (@marinabaysg) page for updates on the crowd situation on event day.
+You can follow the Marina Bay Singapore Facebook Account <a href="https://www.facebook.com/marinabaysg/">(@marinabaysg)</a> page for updates on the crowd situation on event day.

 #### 3. What are the best vantage points to view the fireworks?

 The fireworks are designed such that they can be viewed and enjoyed from all around Marina Bay.
-Click here for more information about this year's fireworks.
+Click <a href="https://ura-mbsc2020-staging.netlify.com/events/fireworks%20display/">here</a> for more information about this year's fireworks.

 #### 4. Will there be food and drinks available?